andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

 Depending on which version of PX-Backup you're running, the upgrade method you use will differ.
 Prior to version 1.0.2, PX-Backup used operator-based installs; versions 1.0.2 and newer use Helm-based installs.
 Perform the upgrade procedures appropriate for your version.

+## Upgrade PX-Backup using Helm

+Once you've moved from an operator-based install to a Helm-based install, you can upgrade using Helm.

+### Prerequisites

+* You must have PX-Backup with a Helm-based install

+### Upgrade PX-Backup

+Follow the steps in this section to upgrade PX-Backup using Helm.

+1. Update your Helm repos:

+    ```text
+    helm repo update
+    ```

+2. Retrieve all custom values you used during install.
+Enter the following `helm get values` command to generate a YAML file, adjusting the values of the `<namespace>` and `<release-name>` parameters to match your environment:

+    ```text
+    helm get values --namespace <docs-namespace> <release-name> -o yaml > values.yaml
+    ```

+    ```
+    oidc:
+        centralOIDC:
+            defaultPassword: examplePassword
+            defaultUsername: exampleUser
+    operatorToChartUpgrade: true
+    persistentStorage:
+        enabled: true
+        storageClassName: px-sc
+    pxbackup:
+        orgName: exampleOrg
+    pxcentralDBPassword: exampleDbPassword
+    ```

+    Note the following about this example output:

+    * The `persistentStorage.storageClassName` field displays the name of your storage class (`px-sc`).
+    * The `persistentStorage.enabled: true` field indicates that persistent storage is enabled.
+    * The `pxbackup.orgName` field displays the name of your organization (`my-organization`)

+    {{<info>}}
+**NOTE:** Your username and password may have changed since they were set in the Helm chart.
+Ensure the username and password shown in the output match your current username and password.
+    {{</info>}}

+3. Delete all of the stateful sets:

+    ```text
+    kubectl delete sts --namespace <namespace> pxc-backup-etcd pxcentral-keycloak pxcentral-keycloak-postgresql
+    ```

+4. Delete the post install hook job:

+    ```text
+    kubectl delete job pxcentral-post-install-hook --namespace <namespace>
+    ```

+5. Run the `helm upgrade` command, using the `-f` flag to pass the custom `values.yaml` file you generated above:

+    ```text
+    helm upgrade px-backup portworx/px-backup --namespace -f values.yaml
+    ```

 ## Upgrade PX-Backup from an operator-based install

 To upgrade PX-Backup from an operator-based install to the Helm-based install introduced with 1.0.2, you must download, modify, and apply the following specs: